 Being keen in the spirit is part of the development of every believer.
 Although, every believer must be willing to yield themselves to the process of God working in them, or else development will be slow or stunted.

 To see people after the spirit and not judge them through natural eyes is a difficult thing to do and takes discipline and maturity.
-We must always guard our hearts against taking up offense, bitterness, or unforgiveness.
+We must always guard our hearts against taking up offence, bitterness, or unforgiveness.
 The ability to see with a keen eye into the spirit is a powerful thing – something that God has designed each of us to walk in.

 – Pastor Tracy WeekesGo Back